fpiette/OverbyteICS/ReadMe8.txt

 repository that is zipped each night for easy download.
 The download page above also includes the OpenSSL binaries needed to support SSL.
 ICS V8 supports Delphi 64-bit and Mac OS-X projects.
-Note that C++ Builder versions supported are up to XE3 and 10.2 Tokyo.
+Note that C++ Builder versions supported are up to XE3, 10.2 Tokyo and 10.3 Rio.
 There are currently no packages for XE4 to 10.1. but older or newer ones will often work.

 The latest version is V8.58, which will be reported by the CopyRight constant in OverbyteIcsWSocket.pas and the integer WSocketVersion as 858.